rhel-labs/learn-katacoda/ansible-idm/step2.md

   executable location = /usr/bin/ansible
   python version = 3.6.8 (default, Jan 11 2019, 02:17:16) [GCC 8.2.1 20180905 (Red Hat 8.2.1-3)]
 ```
-# Download the Ansible FreeIPA roles
+# Download the FreeIPA ansible roles

 Clone the FreeIPA ansible repository using *git*.
 The repository has all the necessary playbooks needed to deploy or undeploy server, replicas and clients.